drusellers/book/solution_structure.md

 # Application Solution Structure
-Below is a very large generalization of how I build my .Net Applications.
+ Below is a large generalization of how I build my .Net Applications.
 This format has served me well with Clojure, Node, and Rust applications but it has seen the most use _and abuse_ with C#.

 ```
 ~/